• Skip to primary navigation

 Q: How is a splitter implemented?

 A: As with couplers, there are many ways to do this.
-One widely used approach is the Wilkinson power divider, which uses a split transition line (Figure 6), built by physical lines or, again, as PC-board stripline/microstrip.
+One widely used approach is the Wilkinson power divider, which uses a split transition line (Figure 6), built by physical lines or, again, PC-board stripline/microstrip.

 EE World Online References